 Mrs. was declined long-term care insurance coverage because of a notation that was recently made to her medical records.
 She would be completely covered today if only she had applied for coverage 2 years earlier.

 The LTCi company approved Mr’s. application, although his premiums are higher than than we expected.
 This is because after a lifetime of very stable, low prostate levels, his prostate levels have recently climbed.
 The LTCi carrier spotted this, even though the levels are still well within the normal range.
 He missed receiving Preferred Rate status by only one year.

 The correct age to buy LTCi is age 50 or younger, if at all possible.
-Once an applicant crosses the 60 years threshold, rates immediately increase, regardless of their health.
+Each passing year, long-term care insurance rates increase, regardless of health.

 For many years, Suze Orman, another unlicensed, beloved celebrity financial pundit, proffered incorrect advice on when to buy LTCi.
 But she learned firsthand why waiting until age 60 is wrong.
 See http://www.njltc.com/docs/Suze_Orman.pdf for her retraction of that advice.

 The moral of this story is: Do not depend on the advice of popular celebrities!